 5. Cthulhu’s Gold Solid Metal Polyhedral D&D Dice Set with Case by Darksilver Forge

 This is also one of the best metal dice sets which I love using.
-They are made from the Zinc alloy and have a golden matte finish.
+They are made from the Zinc alloy and have a golden matte finish which also makes it one of the cool d&d dice which I would recommend to anyone.
 The color will not chip or scratch and they are overall of great build quality.

 They come with a simple case with their logo but the case is there mostly to keep the dice from unnecessary wear.